smuemd/postcss-ant/in/index.md

   </div>
 </div>

+Buuuuuuuuuuuuuuuuuuut:

+- What happens when you need elements of varying sizes?
+- What about when you introduce a new element and need another size?
+- Will you have to go rewrite all your previous calculations?
+- What if you want to tweak the gutter size?
+- What happens when you want `flex-grow: 1` but don't want it to break with dynamic sizing?
+Do you know the math to get that size?
+- etc. etc. etc.

+Flexbox doesn't have answers to any of these questions because... **it's not a grid system**.
+It don't care 'bout no dynamic number of elements!
+It don't care 'bout no gutter math!

 ## Flexbox's Strengths

 So where does flexbox really shine?
 Source ordering, alignment, and dynamic sizing.

 - Simply put, nothing compares to `order` for source ordering.
 It's insanely easy to use, fairly predictable, and offers a way to perform vertical source ordering (pretty tricky business).
 - Alignment with flexbox is also pretty nice.
-Most of the alignment functionality can be replicated with `display: table`, but there are a couple scenarios that require an extra element to work.
+Most of the alignment functionality can be replicated with a `display: table-cell; vertical-alignment: x; text-align: x` container and `display: inline-block` child, but there are a few scenarios that require an extra `display: table` wrapping element to work.
 Flexbox's alignment is very predictable and will always work with just a parent and child element.
 - When you don't know the size of something flexbox can be very useful.
 For instance, a sticky footer with dynamic text in it. ant offers no way to detect the dynamic text element's height.
+- Flexbox produces slightly smaller rulesets.
+This is actually pretty nice/clean, but you should really consider your audience and if saving several lines of typing are worth screwing over people stuck on older browsers (they actually still exist contrary to popular belief) or dealing with flexbugs between various browsers.

-For pretty much everything else, flexbox is overhyped overkill.
+For pretty much everything else **flexbox is overhyped**.
+Flexbox Fever is actually pretty insane.

 ## Why PostCSS?

 PostCSS *is JavaScript*.
 JavaScript is infinitely more powerful than any preprocessor could dream to be, so while it is true you could port ant to preprocessors, the syntax would change and the conditional trees aren't of this world (my poor eyes saw it in Stylus when I was originally tinkering around with the idea).

-It would also mean maintaining 3+ codebases for the same functionality.
+It would also mean maintaining 3+ codebases for the same functionality across the board.
 Anytime something was tweaked, I would have to do it for each preprocessor, in their stupid preprocessor-specific languages.
 I'd end up missing bits and pieces and the entire thing would be bad.

 That said, feel free to port it.
 It's possible, just not pretty.
 I highly suggest you invest that time learning PostCSS (which can be used alongside your favorite preprocessor).